axelbrunetta/sketchem/README.md

 ## Features

-- **Single-player and multiplayer modes**: Practice alone or compete with friends
+- **Single-player and multiplayer modes**: Challenge yourself or compete with friends in real time
-- **Real-time drawing canvas**: Sketch molecules with an intuitive drawing interface
+- **Paper-like drawing canvas**: Sketch molecules with an intuitive drawing interface
-- **AI-powered recognition**: Gemini AI analyzes drawings to identify molecules
+- **AI-powered recognition**: Google Generative AI (Gemini) interprets hand-drawn structures to identify the drawn molecule
 - **AI-powered molecule category generation**: Gemini AI creates categories for molecules based on user input
 - **Leaderboard system**: Track scores based on accuracy and speed, and compete for the top spot!
-- **Hints**: Get feedback on your drawings to improve your skills
+- **Hints**: Get feedback on your drawings to improve your structure-drawing skills

 ## Installation